 The 1973 Stag’s Leap Wine Cellars S.L.V.
 Cabernet Sauvignon is on display and there are numerous other pieces of wine history available for visitor enjoyment.
 While absorbing the history, art, and architectural nuances of this winery, you will partake in sampling an iconic wine collection that highlights a perfected ARTEMIS Cabernet Sauvignon, KARIA Chardonnay, and an Aveta Sauvignon.

-Some photos courtesy of Stag’s Leap Wine Cellar
+Some photos and text courtesy Stag's Leap Wine Cellars.